semaphoreci/docs/docs/examples/using-terraform-with-google-cloud.md

             - terraform show terraform.tfstate
 ```

-### Verify it works
+### Verifying that it works

 Push a new commit on any branch and open Semaphore to watch a new workflow run.
-If all goes well you'll see a `Passed` green box next to your pipeline indicating
+If all goes well, you'll see a `Passed` green box next to your pipeline indicating
-the workflow finished successfully.
+that the workflow finished successfully.

 ### Next steps

 Congratulations!
 You have created a successful pipeline that
-communicates Terraform with Google Cloud.
+communicates with Terraform and Google Cloud.
 Here’s some recommended reading:

 - [Explore the promotions reference][promotions-ref] to learn more about what
-options you have available when designing delivery pipelines on Semaphore.
+options are available when designing delivery pipelines on Semaphore.
 - [Set up a deployment dashboard][deployment-dashboards] to keep track of
 your team's activities.